Agriculture

 • North India & Deccan Plateau: A spacing of 5 X 6 m is usually followed.

-However, high density planting with a spacing of 2.5 X 4.5 m has been found to give 2 – 2.5 times more yield than the normal spacing of 5 X 5 m.
+However, high-density planting with a spacing of 2.5 X 4.5 m has been found to give 2 – 2.5 times more yield than the normal spacing of 5 X 5 m.

 Nutrition Management

-• For 1 – 3-year tree: 600 – 700 g Nitrogen (N): 600 – 700 g, 200 – 250 g Phosphorus Pentoxide (P2O5): 200 – 250 g Potassium Oxide (K2O)
+• For 1 – 3-year tree: 600 – 700 g Nitrogen (N): 600 – 700 g, 200 – 250 g Phosphorus Pentoxide (P2O5): 200 – 250 g Potassium Oxide (K2O).

-• For 5-year-old tree: 10 kg FYM and 75 g Ammonium Sulphate
+• For a 5-year-old tree: 10 kg FYM and 75 g Ammonium Sulphate.

-• At the time of Flowering: 50 kg FYM, 3.5 kg Oil Cake and 1 kg Sulphate of Ammonia
+• At the time of Flowering: 50 kg FYM, 3.5 kg Oil Cake and 1 kg Sulphate of Ammonia.

-Besides, application of micronutrients should be given in three foliar sprays during crop season.
+The time of application is December–January, May–June, May – June and October – November.
+Besides, the application of micronutrients should be given in three foliar sprays during crop season.

 Irrigation